greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-gpbackup.md

 ```
 contacts
       Required.
-The section that contains the `gpbackup` and
+The section that contains the gpbackup and gprestore
-      `gprestore` sections.
-The YAML file can contain a `gpbackup`
+      sections.
+The YAML file can contain a gpbackup section, a
-      section, a `gprestore` section, or one of each.
+      gprestore section, or one of each.
 gpbackup
       Optional.
-Begins the `gpbackup` email section.
+Begins the gpbackup email section.

       address
             Required.
 At least one email address must be specified.
-            Multiple email 'address' parameters can be specified.
+            Multiple email address parameters can be specified.
-            Each 'address' requires a 'status' section.
+            Each address requires a status section.
             user@domain is a single, valid email address.
       status
             Required.
 Specify when the utility sends an email to the